pharsaliam/ao3-vizzes/ATLA/ATLA_AO3_Stats.md

 # <i>Avatar: The Last Airbender</i> AO3 Stats

 On May 15th, 2020, Netflix added <i>Avatar: The Last Airbender</i> back to the platform.
-With much of the world still under lockdown, the popular Nickelodeon show saw a surge in popularity, welcoming both old and new fans, as demonstrated by the explosion of fanfiction published on the site [Archive of Our Own](https://archiveofourown.org/) (AO3).
+With much of the world still under lockdown, the beloved Nickelodeon show saw a surge in popularity, welcoming both old and new fans, as demonstrated by the explosion of fanfiction published on the site [Archive of Our Own](https://archiveofourown.org/) (AO3).
 ![ATLA fic over time](atla_fics_over_time.png)

 Through the resurgence, the percentage of fic tagged with a romantic or sexual relationship between characters in the show has remained high, just over 70%.